What's the Difference Between Actions and Scenes?

 How Actions Improve Controllability

-An Action breaks down vague user intentions (like "help me analyze competitors") into a series of specific subtasks:
+An Action breaks down vague user intentions (e.g., "help me analyze competitors") into a series of specific subtasks:

 - Extract core features